nmatsuda/viz1090/README.md

 ### BUILDING

-Tested and working on Ubuntu 18.04, Raspbian Stretch / Buster, Windows Subsystem for Linux (with Ubuntu 18.04)
+Tested and working on Ubuntu 18.04, Raspbian Stretch / Buster, Windows Subsystem for Linux (with Ubuntu 18.04), and Mac

 0. Install build essentials

 ```
-sudo apt-get install build-essentials
+sudo apt-get install build-essential
 ```

 1. Install SDL and RTL-SDR libararies